 Keeping your website organized can be easy.
 By using post categories and content tags you can help your website viewers find the sermon from two weeks ago without looking through all your announcements and updates.
 Using these tools also helps your website’s SEO performance and search rankings.

-Maintaining your website will only help your ministry in its mission field.
+Maintaining your website will only help your ministry.
 If you are struggling with your current website, contact our Connectional Relations team at UMC Support to schedule a consultation with our award-winning Communications and Marketing team.
-When you are strategic and consistent, your website visitors will show you, their appreciation.